tochsner/phylodata/website/src/lib/docs/principles.md

 - It should be easy to upload experiments.
 - There may be resources on how to select and use methods and models.

-**The platform documents and creates opinionated workflows and tooling related to the creation, organization, usage, and reproducability of data.**
+**The platform documents and creates opinionated workflows and tooling related to the creation, organization, usage, and reproducibility of data.**

 - There may be opinionated guides for method developers on how to organize data on disk, load it into memory, process it using reproducible pipelines, and store results.
 - There may be library recommendations and custom-made libraries to help adoption of the opinionated workflows.
-Examples are libraries to programatically load PhyloData experiments or correct and fast NEXUS parsers.
+Examples are libraries to programmatically load PhyloData experiments or correct and fast NEXUS parsers.
 - There may be guides for researchers to help conduct experiments and make them reproducible.

 **The platform is community driven.**